 For children 11 years and younger

 Valtrex is not recommended for treating cold sores in children of this age group.
-(However, it can be used to treat chickenpox in children ages 2 years and older.)
+But it can be used to treat chickenpox in children ages 2 years and older.

-In clinical studies, Valtrex worked best for people who took it within two hours of their first cold sore symptoms.
-In general, these people had shorter cold sore episodes by about one day compared to people who didn’t take Valtrex at all.
-However, there was no marked difference between people who didn’t take the drug and those who took Valtrex after their cold sores had already formed.
+In one 2003 study, people who took Valtrex had shorter cold sore episodes by about one day compared to people who didn’t take Valtrex at all.
+Most people in the study took Valtrex within two hours of noticing their first cold sore symptoms.

 - Take Valtrex at the first sign of a cold sore.